PROFESSIONAL BIO EXAMPLES

-Your bio is a brand-building marketing tool should entice a reader to contact you.
+Think of your bio as a brand-building marketing tool designed to entice readers to contact you.

 Look good on paper.
 You never know who’s checking you out!

-As a professional journalist and content writer I have written and edited hundreds of bios for professionals in a wide array of industries, for background on stories or articles I was writing, to create a boilerplate for a press release, or simply to learn more about someone’s career history.
+As a professional journalist and content writer I have written and edited hundreds of bios for professionals in a wide array of industries—for background information on blogs or articles I’ve written, to create boilerplates for press releases, or simply to learn more about someone’s career history.
 I’m always surprised to find that only a small percentage of the bios I receive from accomplished professionals are good reads.
-The rest translate like a boring resume, rote bullet points about education, work experience, professional affiliations, awards, community service.
-Many are wordy, boring, stuffy, packed with meaningless business jargon or thrown together with little thought about piquing a reader’s interest.
+The rest translate like a dull, uninspiring resume with rote bullet points.
+They’re wordy, stuffy, packed with meaningless business jargon or thrown together with little thought about piquing a reader’s interest.

 The bios that capture my attention are those that motivate me to want to know more about the person on paper.
-Granted, the purpose of a bio is to highlight your skills and expertise, but it also serves as a marketing tool to promote you and your brand, as well as attract business, or potential employers.
-This can be accomplished by including information that sets you apart and is especially effective when it’s written in an engaging manner.
-Depending on your goals and audience, your bio can make readers smile, relate, and feel compelled to contact you.
+Granted, the purpose of a bio is to highlight your skills and expertise, but it also serves as a marketing tool to promote you and your brand, as well as attract potential customers or employers but a bio is especially effective when it’s written in an engaging manner.
+Depending on your goal and audience, your bio can make readers smile, relate, and feel compelled to contact you.

-When I write a professional bio, I start with an interview and the basics—anything you’d like to send me—a CV or resume, and news articles in which you’ve been featured or quoted are just a few examples.
+When I write a professional bio, I start with an interview and the basics—anything you’d like to send me—a CV, resume or news articles in which you’ve been featured or quoted are just a few examples.
 I ask questions to get a feel for your comfort level and what your goals are for the bio.
 I’ll take narrative license to make your bio engaging while keeping it professional.
 Then I’ll send you a draft to review, at which time you can decide what works for you, and where applicable, what doesn’t.
 Next, I’ll edit the bio according to your feedback.
 You have the final say in the finished product.